mrcgrtz/popclip-extensions/README.md

-# My Popclip extensions
+# My PopClip extensions

-These are some personal Popclip extensions I use on a regular basis.
+These are some personal [PopClip](http://pilotmoon.com/popclip) extensions I use on a regular basis.

 ## List of extensions